pcherna/pegasus-example-apps/README.md

 * **Cheetahs** uses Class-Based Views, and the objects are cross-team
 * **Tigers** uses Class-Based Views, and the objects are team-specific
 * **Pumas** are like Tigers, but also implement Django-object permissions
+* **Herons** are like Cheetahs, but use htmx to cleanly update the list when moving through pages of objects

 Each app: